sportstalk247/sdk-ios-swift/docs/index.rst

 **Parameters**

-- userid: (required) The application provided userid of the user to ban
+- userid: (required) ID of the User who's content is about to be purged
+- byuserid: (required) ID of the User who is about to perform the purge action(requires admin privileges)

 **Request Model: UserRequest.GloballyPurgeUserContent**